taylorsilva/posts/running-docker-in-concourse/run-docker-in-concourse.md

 You can also opt to build your own or fork the above images.

 All of the above repositories have their own example pipelines that you can use to get started.
-What follows are some bits of information that is useful to know when using these task images.
+What follows are some bits of information that are useful to know when using these task images.

 ## Privileged Tasks